What Are RFID Tags? How They Work, Benefits, and Top Uses

 - Replacement Costs: When a battery's life is exhausted, the entire RFID tag typically must be replaced.
 This is an ongoing cost that must be factored into your budget.

-- Maintenance Efforts: Frequent checks are required to ensure your active RFID tags are working effectively.
+- Maintenance Efforts: Frequent checks are required to ensure your active RFID tags are working effectively and aren’t reaching low power.
 Battery failure could mean losing valuable tracking data.

 Unlock Advanced Asset Tracking with RedBeam